 Even if the federal government decides to increase marijuana enforcement in states with legal cannabis, there are a number of hurdles that could delay or prevent such action.
 First, government resources are already stretched thin with the administration change, and effective enforcement will require timing and commitment.
 Second, increased funding for such federal action would have to be approved by Congress, which certainly isn’t a certainty.
 Finally, drastic changes at the federal level would likely trigger a series of lawsuits against the federal government concerning states’ rights.

 Boulder’s First Recreational Marijuana Dispensary

 Karing Kind is Boulder’s first recreational marijuana dispensary.
 Adapting to new regulations is part of doing business, and we’re proud to be a part of one of the fastest growing industries in the world.
 We strive to provide a top-tier experience every time you enter our store.
-Our wide selection of organic bud, chemical-free concentrates, and edibles, along with our award-winning budtenders, makes us the perfect Colorado cannabis destination.
+Our wide selection of clean-grown bud, chemical-free concentrates, and edibles – along with our award-winning budtenders – makes us the perfect Colorado cannabis destination.

 Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.